 U YICH LU’UM

-U Yich Lu'um (UYL) is a Maya-led organization dedicated to preserving Indigenous culture, restoring biocultural diversity, and strengthening traditional agriculture.
-Through its bilingual (Spanish–Maya) Escuela Agroecológica Decolonizante: U Kuchil Tooj Óolal (Agroecology school), women beekeepers, farmers, and youth gather to share ancestral knowledge and nurture intergenerational learning.
-Since 2023, the Honnold Foundation has partnered with UYL, supporting solar energy access through funding and capacity building.
-A 12 kW solar installation now powers 5 water pumps and a training center, benefiting eight municipalities and about 275 people—bringing reliable water, strengthening local food production, and helping revitalize Maya language and farming traditions..
+U Yich Lu'um (UYL) is a Maya-led organization preserving Indigenous culture, biocultural restoration, and traditional agriculture through its bilingual (Spanish–Maya) Escuela Agroecológica Decolonizante, which supports women beekeepers, farmers and youth in sharing ancestral knowledge.
+Since 2023, the Honnold Foundation has partnered with UYL to expand solar energy access, installing 12 kW of solar to power five water pumps and a training center, benefiting eight municipalities and about 275 people, bringing reliable water, strengthening local food production, and helping revitalize Maya language and farming traditions.

 Yucatán, Mexico.